HorizonEmuTeam/Horizon-Emu/README.md

 ----

 ### Dynarec and other emulator's settings
 Moved to environment configuration, works in manual format.
+(Default preset is suitable for most programs)

 ----